 - Annual Conference and Exhibition

-We must provide an effective platform from which social work’s leadership can influence and inform decision making; with view to improving the lives of people across Scotland.
-Your participation in Social Work Scotland over coming months will help make that happen.
+We must provide an effective platform from which social work leadership can influence and inform decisions making; with a view to improving the lives of people across Scotland.
+Your participation in Social Work Scotland over the coming months will help make that happen.